 This was one of the first substantial articles detailing my newly minted technomadic lifestyle, and it was enriched considerably by excellent photos.
 The piece ran 7 pages in what was then a high-profile personal-computing magazine, and laid out many of the defining principles of life as a paleo-technomad.
-For context, it’s worth remembering that back in 1984, people were still arguing about the viability of working at home… the networked road-warrior lifestyle that we now take for granted had yet to materialize.
+For context, it’s worth remembering that back in 1984, people were still arguing about the viability of working at home… the road warriors and digital nomads we now take for granted had yet to materialize.

 Photos: Dan Burden, Katherine Peden, and John Goell